 ASBD can be related to a range of underlying causes.
-In children and young people, common causes include mental health conditions, psychoproblems and neurodevelopmental disorders.
-14 Less commonly, recreational substance use, self-poisoning or other organic causes are contributing factors.
+In children and young people, common causes include mental health conditions, psychosocial problems and neurodevelopmental disorders.
+Less commonly, recreational substance use, self-poisoning or other organic causes are contributing factors.
 It is often difficult to elucidate the aetiology of the presentation prior to behavioural containment being achieved.
 As a result, these young people require urgent and effective management, thus allowing the treating clinician to assess the reason for their presentation and provide appropriate ongoing care.

 ASBD is managed using a stepwise plan.5 Non-pharmacological strategies are attempted first, followed by medication if required.
 Oral administration is the preferred option when medication is being used.
-The study team are undertaking a separate study of oral medications for the management of paediatric ASBD using a similar study design in patients in whom oral medication is deemed the most appropriate course of action, the protocol for which has also been published.6 If the young person's behaviour cannot be contained with non-pharmacological strategies and they are either unwilling or unable to accept oral medication, and they pose a risk to themselves or others, they are provided with parenteral medication to achieve rapid behavioural control.7 In most cases in the paediatric population, this parenteral medication would be provided by the intramuscular route.
+If the young person's behaviour cannot be contained with non-pharmacological strategies and they are either unwilling or unable to accept oral medication, and they pose a risk to themselves or others, they are provided with parenteral medication to achieve rapid behavioural control.6 The study team are undertaking a separate study of intramuscular medications for the management of paediatric ASBD using a similar study design in patients in whom intramuscular medication is deemed the most appropriate course of action, the protocol for which has also been published.7 .

-A number of randomised controlled trials (RCTs) investigating parenteral medication management have been undertaken in the adult population.^{8-12} There is no high-quality, prospective literature comparing the effectiveness or assessing the side effect profiles of these medications in the paediatric population.7 Due to the increasing prevalence of paediatric ASBD presentations and key differences in the aetiological causes of ASBD in young people when compared with adults,2 the research team conceived this study to determine the most effective intramuscular medication for the management of paediatric ASBD.
+There is currently limited evidence supporting the use of any specific oral medication for ASBD in children and young people.
+There is no high-quality, prospective literature comparing the effectiveness or assessing the side effect profiles of these medications.
+Due to the increasing prevalence of ASBD presentations to the ED and the scarce literature regarding treatment, the research team conceived this study to determine the most effective oral medication for the management of paediatric ASBD.

-The choice of medications to include in the study was based on the available adult literature, $^{8-12}$ the agents currently recommended at the study hospitals 5 $^{13-15}$ and a national Australian survey of the management practices and trial medication preferences of adult and paediatric emergency physicians for paediatric ASBD.
-16 The regional guidelines suggested the use of droperidol, olanzapine or midazolam as possible primary agents.
-5 13-15 In the national survey there was considerable variation in practice but droperidol, midazolam and olanzapine were the preferred agents to be included in a comparative trial.
-Using this evidence and following input from child and adolescent psychiatry teams at a number of study sites, the research team decided to compare droperidol and olanzapine.
-In this study, we aim to assess whether a single dose of intramuscular olanzapine is superior to a single dose of intramuscular droperidol in successfully sedating young people presenting with ASBD who require parenteral medication.
+The choice of medications to include in the study was based on the limited literature available, 18 the agents currently recommended at the study hospitals 5 9-11 and a national Australian survey of the management practices and trial medication preferences of adult and paediatric emergency physicians for paediatric ASBD.
+12 The regional guidelines suggested use of any of olanzapine, lorazepam, diazepam, risperidone or quetiapine as possible primary agents. ^{5 9-11} In the national survey, there was considerable variation in practice and olanzapine and diazepam were preferred to be included in a comparative trial.
+In this study, we aim to assess the relative effectiveness of these interventions by assessing whether a single dose of oral olanzapine is superior to a single dose of oral diazepam in successfully sedating young people presenting with ASBD who require oral medication.